jerome281/vd-technical-task/docs/form_creator_new_input_type.md

 ### 1. Create your input component

 - Create a new file in `src/components/formFields/`
-- Title it `Input` followed by the type of input e.g. `InputRadio.jsx` or `InputAddress.jsx`
+- Title it `Input` followed by the type of input e.g. `InputRadio.jsx`, `InputAddress.jsx` or `InputCheckbox.jsx`

 In this example we created `InputDate.jsx`

 Setup your PropTypes

 Some prop types may not be required for this type of field, e.g.

 - inputMode is used for `InputDate.jsx` but not other fields.
 - autocomplete and data-test-id is needed for `InputText.jsx`
 - type is also needed for `InputText.jsx` as a text input could be a type of email, password, or regular text.
 But it is not needed for `InputRadio` as a radio input will always be radio.

 Example for Date fields (a grouped field)

 ```javascript
 InputDate.propTypes = {
   fieldDetails: PropTypes.shape({